-The City, in conjunction with local nonprofit housing and social service partners, continues to carry out a myriad of housing and community development activities.
-The City will continue to address gaps and improve institutional structure by using the following strategies:
+The City collaborates with local nonprofit housing and social service partners to carry out housing and community development activities.
+The City will continue to identify gaps and improve institutional structure by using the following strategies:

-- Reduce and/or alleviate any gaps in services and expedite the delivery of housing and community development improvements to eligible persons by providing CDBG resources to local nonprofits. - Evaluate the procurement process and guidelines for all rehabilitation and construction projects. - Coordinate projects among City departments and support ongoing efforts for City initiatives. - Maintain a strong working relationship with the Housing Authority of the City of Dalton based on the mutually shared goal of providing suitable housing for low-to-moderate-income persons.
+- Reduce and/or alleviate any gaps in services and expedite the delivery of housing and community development improvements to eligible persons by providing CDBG resources to local nonprofits. - Evaluate the procurement process and guidelines for all rehabilitation and construction projects. - Coordinate projects among City departments and support ongoing efforts for City initiatives. - Maintain a strong working relationship with the Housing Authority of the City of Dalton based on the mutually shared goal of providing suitable housing for low-to-moderateincome persons.